bdorney/CMS_GEM_Analysis_Framework/README.txt

             The following parameters are supported:
             #		<FIELD>             <DATA TYPE, DESCRIPTION>

-                Cut_ADC_Min             integer, clusters with ADC values less than this value are rejected.
+                Cut_ClusterADC_Min      integer, clusters with ADC values less than this value are rejected.

                 Cut_ClusterMulti_Min    integer, events with clusters multiplicity less than or equal to this value are rejected.